pathakdhruv/GalDynPsr/README.md

 Brief outline of usage of GalDynPsr is given below.

+Questions and queries can be sent to Dhruv Pathak pathakdhruv9786 at gmail dot com

-# 1) Install GalDynPsr as pip3 install GalDynPsr or pip install GalDynPsr (assuming you have numpy, scipy, and galpy already installed and working)
+# 1) After installing numpy, scipy, and galpy successfully, install GalDynPsr

+pip3 install GalDynPsr

 ### If wished, one can change the values of Rs (galactocentric cylindrical radius of the sun), Vs  (rotational speed of the sun) etc in parameters.in file that can be found inside the GalDynPsr (installed directory).
 ## But remember that galpy also has these values defined in the file '$home/.galpyrc'.
 One can in principle change these values.
-# However, the Milky Way potential in galpy was fitted with Rs = 8 kpc and vs = 220 in galpy
+# However, the Milky Way potential in galpy was fitted with Rs = 8.0 kpc and vs = 220.0 in galpy

-# 2) Import GalDynPsr
+# 2) Import GalDynPsr in your code as

 import GalDynPsr